Su828/XRF_fast_deconvolution/README.md

 3. Open "view_elemental_map_fast_method.m" file.
 Run each section one by one.

 An MA-XRF dataset collected on a colour swatch panel has been uploaded to test the code.
+**Please download the dataset "[dataset/R117.raw](https://github.com/Su828/XRF_fast_deconvolution/blob/main/dataset/R117.raw)" directly.
+Attempting to download it as part of the zip file results in failure.**

 <img src="dataset/R117_colour swatch panel_Video Mosaic.jpg" alt="colour_swatch_panel" width="400">

 ## Citation